A look at what provinces and territories have said about COVID-19 vaccine plans

 Quebec

-Quebec says the first doses of the COVID-19 vaccine could be administered in the province as early as Monday.
+The first doses of Pfizer's COVID-19 vaccine were administered in the province Monday.

-Health Minister Christian Dube says the province plans to give its first doses of the Pfizer vaccine to about 2,000 people in long-term care homes in Montreal and Quebec City.

-In a technical briefing before a news conference last week, public health experts said residents of long-term care homes and health-care workers would have first priority to receive the vaccine.
+Residents of long-term care homes and health-care workers are to have first priority.

 The groups next in line are people living in private seniors residences, followed by residents of isolated communities and then anyone aged 80 and over.